danielealbano/cachegrand/README.md

 cachegrand doesn't need to run as root but please review the configuration section to ensure that enough lockable memory has been allowed, enough files can be opened and that the slab allocator has been enabled and enough huge pages have been provided

+Before trying to start cachegrand, take a look to the [performance tips](https://github.com/danielealbano/cachegrand/docs/performance-tips.md) available in the docs section as they might provide a valuable help!

 #### Help

 ```shell